-- Dedicated, energetic, and detail oriented and thrive in a dynamic environment.
+- Dedicated, energetic, detail oriented and thrives in a dynamic environment.

-- Demonstrated ability to multi-task and work under tight and/or changing timelines; disciplined time management skills to coordinate and prioritize own and others’ activities, evaluate progress and provide feedback; and to reallocate resources to complete activities within set deadlines.
+- Demonstrate ability to multitask and work under tight and/or changing timelines, disciplined time management skills to coordinate and prioritize own and others’ activities, evaluate progress and provide feedback, and to reallocate resources to complete activities within set deadlines.

-- Self-starter, able to work independently, enjoys creating and implementing new initiatives.
+- Self-starter, able to work independently and enjoys creating and implementing new initiatives.

 - A minimum of one year progressively responsible experience in a not-for-profit leadership role, which includes providing services to individuals affected by domestic violence.

-- Bachelor’ degree in Social Services, Human Services or related field or any combination of related education and experience with a documented record of the ability to perform duties and responsibilities of the position.
+- Bachelor’s degree in Social Services, Human Services or related field, or any combination of related education and experience with a documented record of the ability to perform duties and responsibilities of the position.